bcariddi/nyc-crime-data/README.md

 # To-Do
 - ~~organize data -- what exactly do we have?~~
 - ~~figure out how to map precincts~~
+- map of those below the poverty line (per capita?)
-- add toggles to map (types of crime)
+- map of total violent crime per capita
-- add income information checkbox (color)
-- add precinct funding checkbox (also color?)